NU-CEM/CompPhys/_posts/2021-08-02-Version_control.md

 ### For some tasks the Github web interface is a useful alternative

 We have already seen how to create a repository on Github.
-You can also use the interface ("drag and drop") to add and commit files.
+You can also use the Github web interface ("drag and drop") to add and commit files.

 ### TASKS